legamama/plume-cosmetics/docs/frontend/implementation_plan.md

 - `products`: Product catalog with translations
 - `blog_posts`: Blog articles with translations
 - `page_sections`: Dynamic sections for About and other pages
-- `media_assets`: Media library for Bunny CDN URLs
+- `media_assets`: Media library for Supabase Storage URLs
 - `redirects`: URL redirect rules

 ### Plasmic (Visual Content)